A 16 Myr super-Neptune in Upper-Centaurus Lupus and a preliminary survey of transiting planets in Sco-Cen with TESS: Global Modeling

 In short, our free parameters, orbital period, $P$, radius ratio, $R_p/R_\star$, orbital inclination, $i$, time of transit center, $t_0$, and eccentricity parameters, $\sqrt{e}\cos{\omega}$ and $\sqrt{e}\sin{\omega}$, describe the planet transits of \thisstarb.
 We adopted quadratic limb-darkening parameters $(u_1, u_2)$ and imposed Gaussian priors using the values interpolated from \citet{Claret2017} in the bandpasses of our photometric observations (\tess, Sloan \textit{i'}, and Sloan \textit{g'}).
 We modeled the transit of \thisstarb\ with \texttt{batman} \citep[][]{batman}{}{}, the python implementation of the transit models presented in \citet{Mandel:2002}.
 All available \tess\ data and LCO-photometry were used in the global modeling procedure.

-For the \tess\ photometry, we selected a half-day region around each transit to be used in the transit modeling.
-We modeled the stellar variability present in the \tess\ light curve via a third-order polynomial.
+For the \tess\ photometry, we modeled the stellar variability present in the \tess\ light curve via a third-order polynomial and then selected a half-day region around each transit to be used in the transit modeling.
 At each iteration, we detrended the LCO photometry by calculating and subtracting a trend model from the observations.
 The trend was fitted to the residuals from the tested transit model subtracted from LCO light curves.
 The trend was modeled using a linear combination of the airmass, pixel positions $X$, $Y$, and full width at half the maximum of the point spread function.